siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 NanoPlot -t 128 --fastq raw/minion_2d.fq -o nanoplot_out
 ```
-It will take a while to proceed.
+It will take a while to complete.

 More information provided in the help by executing `NanoPlot --help`.
 NanoPlot also creates a report in HTML format, stored in the output directory.
 To preview the report, download it and open it using a web browser.